GANGANI/3DLNews/README.md

 | response_code     | Response code returned following GET request of link.                                                                                                      | `200`                                                 |
 | expanded_url      | Final target URL for links that redirect.                                                                                                                  | `None`          |

-Next, we highlight a few.
-The link represents the news article URL.
-The html_filename attribute points to the file containing the HTML text of news arti- cle, while the publication_date refers to the article publication date which was extracted using htmldate [3].
-The location property of each URL includes the US state, city, and latitude/longitude of the source news media organization.
-The media_metadata contains in- formation (e.g., newspaper or TV or radio name) about the news me- dia website where the article was published.
-The source_metadata includes information (e.g., search query link) about the source (Twit- ter or Google) from which the article was scraped.
-Each news article URL, along with its attributes (Table 5) is en- capsulated in a JSON object within a single line in a file in 3DLNews

 # Data Format

 - The structure of the dataset is as follows.